cdktf/cdktf-provider-launchdarkly/docs/provider.csharp.md

 - *Type:* string

-The LaunchDarkly host address, e.g. https://app.launchdarkly.com.
+The LaunchDarkly host address.
+If this argument is not specified, the default host address is `https://app.launchdarkly.com`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs#api_host LaunchdarklyProvider#api_host}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs#api_host LaunchdarklyProvider#api_host}

 ---